 In this section, you'll attach a pipette to your OT-2.

 Your OT-2 has two pipette mounts.
 Each pipette mount can hold one Opentrons pipette.
-The pipette screws into the mount, and the OT-2 controls it electrically through a cable.
+The pipette screws into the mount, and the OT-2 controls the pipette electrically through a cable.

-Pictured: the left mount, with no pipette attached (left) and with a P300 Single-Channel GEN2 attached (right).
-The right mount is raised and hidden from view.
+Left picture: the left mount with no pipette attached.
+Right picture: the left mount with a P300 Single-Channel GEN2 attached.
+In both pictures, the right mount is raised and hidden from view.